Festo-se/cyclonedx-editor-validator/README.md

 This command-line tool performs various actions on [CycloneDX](https://cyclonedx.org/) SBOMs.
 It allows you to modify, merge and validate your Software Bill of Materials (SBOM).

 The tool is built with automation in mind, i.e. usage within CI/CD.
-We try to be a scriptable as possible with various command-line flags to avoid interactive prompts, multiple output options and fine-grained exit codes.
+We try to be as scriptable as possible with various command-line flags to avoid interactive prompts, multiple output options and fine-grained exit codes.

 ## Command overview